 One-Party vs. Two-Party Consent

-The most important thing to understand when it comes to conference call recording laws is one-party vs. two-party consent.
+The most important thing to understand when it comes to conference call recording laws by state is one-party vs. two-party consent.
 Whether or not it’s legal to record a conversation boils down to this: certain states operate under two-party consent laws meaning everyone on a conference call must consent to the recording for it to be considered legal.

 In one-party consent states, only one person needs to consent to the recording—meaning that if you’re in a one-party consent state and you decide you want to record a call, that call can be legally recorded because you count as the one-party giving consent.